shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Mudrich stretched.
 “I’m awake.”

-“Now that you’re up,” Lemilay said as she tucked her blanket in around her mattress.
+“Now that you’re up,” Lemilay tucked her blanket in around her mattress.
 “You should know that Mother is going to give us our first challenge today after training.”

 Mudrich gave a thumbs up.